Tanvisharma31/SIMBT_03/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the Tanvi Sharma.
 See the [LICENSE](LICENSE) file for details.

 ```

-In this template, replace the placeholders with your project's specific information, including the features, technologies used, and license details.
-You may also want to include a license file (e.g., `LICENSE`) in your repository, which specifies the terms under which others can use or contribute to your project.